wp-plugins/wp-fullcalendar/readme.txt

 Install this plugin like a normal WordPress plugin.
 Once activated, you'll see a new panel in the Settings section for editing the options for calendar display.

 == Changelog ==
+= 0.8 =
+* added localization for calendar text (hardcoded, see WP_FullCalendar::localize_script())
+* added POT file and ability to translate, files located in included/langs
+* updated FC core code to 1.5.4, WP 3.5 Compatible
+* improved handling of white categories, now has a darker text/border for clarity
+* fixed events manager breaking tip content if no format is entered into EM settings
+* fixed qtips not being disabled if set to in settings page
+* fixed more... showing a time of 11:59pm
+* fixed more... not showing for other CPTs
+* added option to format times
+* added option to choose available views
+* added option to choose default view
+* fixed categories not correctly filtering if shortcode is passed a category attribute
+* fixed times being stripped when switching categories

 = 0.7 =
 * fixed issues with EM outputting converted html entities
 * fixed problem with ignoring CONTENTS on EM page when overriding calendars